-The Cheshire Cat is a fictional character from the novel, Alice’s Adventures in Wonderland.
+The Cheshire Cat is another fictional character in the novel.

 The cat sometimes raises philosophical points that annoy or baffle Alice.
 It does, however, appear to cheer her up when sentenced to death baffles everyone by having made its head appear without its body, sparking a massive argument between the executioner and the King and Queen of Hearts about whether something that does not have a body can indeed be beheaded.